MicrosoftDocs/OfficeDocs-SharePoint/migration/mo-bulk-upload-format.md

 ---
-title: "How to format your CSV for data content migration using the Migration orchestrator" ms.reviewer: ms.author: jhendr
+title: "How to format your CSV for data content migration using the Migration Manager" ms.reviewer: ms.author: jhendr
 author: JoanneHendrickson